The 6 Best Lexus IS300 Performance Mods

 Whether an exhaust cam gear gains power or not is a debated topic.
 However, what is known is that it does improve the power curve and delivers more consistent power and acceleration.
 Dyno charts show gains around the 6-8whp mark but most owners notice the improvements in the power curve over the power gains.
 Folks with turbocharger setups have shown gains near 20whp with an adjustable exhaust cam gear.

-For a modded IS300 with stock cams most people recommend setting the exhaust cam gear to -4 for the best performance and gains.
+For a modded IS300 with stock cams most people recommend setting the exhaust cam gear to -4 for optimal performance and gains.

 - 0-8whp gains and similar torque gains